Reporting the Sale or Purchase of a Car

-First: file your Report of Sale.
+File your Report of Sale.

-Second: your buyer must apply to be the registered owner.
+Your buyer must apply to be the registered owner.

-Third: you and the buyer should apply for a new title saying the buyer is the registered owner and you are the legal owner.
+You and the buyer should apply for a new title saying the buyer is the registered owner and you are the legal owner.

 The Department will issue and send you a new title.
 When the buyer finishes making payments, take that title to your local auto licensing office.
 Ask them to remove your name as the legal owner.